 Love you lots!

 Not to sound TOO High School Musical, but your experience abroad is not a lone venture.
 With this all star line up, your passport will be glittered with stamps (and your Instagram feed littered with snaps of your amazing adventures) before you know it.
-Don’t get bogged down when figuring out how to prepare to study abroad – you don’t have to do it on your own (in fact, if anything, this article should have convinced you that you SHOULDN’T!).
+Don’t get bogged down when figuring out how to prepare to study abroad and who can help—you don’t have to do it on your own (in fact, if anything, this article should have convinced you that you SHOULDN’T!).

 If you can’t find the right program on your campus or if your school allows you to participate in external programs, then the best place to start planning a study abroad trip is GoAbroad.com’s Directory of Study Abroad Programs.
 You can search for programs by country, field of study, term, and more.
 Crucial information like cost, description, and program highlights are included in every search as well as contact information for all programs listed so you can reach out directly.